YahooArchive/gondola/core/README.md

 ## Tsunami Test

-This stress test is designed to find bugs in the Raft implementation.
+This fuzz test is designed to find concurrency bugs in the Raft implementation.
 Here's how it works:

 1. The test creates N writer threads for each node in the Raft cluster.
 2. A writer thread has an id and a private counter and attempts to write its thread id and counter value to its assigned node.
 When a write succeeds, the counter is incremented.
 Writes by threads assigned to the current leader are expected to succeed whereas writes by threads threads assigned to non-leaders are expected to get exceptions.